midhuns3343/mysql-deployment/README.md

    Create a Kubernetes Secret that will hold the MySQL credentials:

-#kubectl create secret generic mysql-creds
+kubectl create secret generic mysql-creds

    Create values.yaml file with deployment parameters

    Install the MySQL Helm chart:

+helm repo add my-repo https://charts.bitnami.com/bitnami

-#helm install my-mysql bitnami/mysql -f values.yaml
+helm install my-mysql bitnami/mysql -f values.yaml

   This will install MySQL with the specified values and enable the Vault Agent Injector with the specified configuration.